andrewacashner/hearingfaithms/chapters/chapter-3.md

 Like all poetry about music, this representation of music draws on the poet's experience of actual, contemporary music---thus the spheres sing "in one choir and the other," like Spain's polychoral ensembles.
-The scene recalls many contemporary images of the Adoration of the Sheperds, in particular one by Francisco de Zurbarán painted in Cádiz only a few years after Padilla left it for the New World, and an engraving in a 1617 breviary that both poet and composer are likely to have seen.
-^[**XXX**  sources and dates ]

-The phrase *grave, suave y sonoro* seems to have been a stock description of sacred music appropriate for liturgical worship.
-The same words are used to describe the music of Christ as a musician (in fact, as a musical instrument) in José de Cáseda's *Qué música divina* from a half-century later, as discussed in a later chapter.
-A bequest to Mexico City Cathedral in **XXX** used nearly identical terms to describe the Latin Responsories that should be sung.
-Interestingly, in that case the term was used to specify Latin-texted music *as opposed to* villancicos.
-^[**XXX**  cite Goldman, check detail ]
-Here, within a villancico, the term is used to refer to a higher form of music-making, within the Neoplatonic tradition of using that which is lowly to point toward higher truths.
-We will see that Padilla uses stylistic topics to match the reference to different types of music within the same piece.

 The numbers here ("three by three, two by two, one by one") have a wide range of possible symbolic meanings, while at the most literal level (the level